ArrayBolt3/vm-isotest/README.md

     vm-isotest -d [options] http://www.example.com/path/to/file.iso.zsync http://www.example.com/path/to/SHA256SUMS.gpg http://www.example.com/path/to/SHA256SUMS

-Creates a new testing VM with a local ISO file.
+Create a new testing VM with a local ISO file.
 The VM will boot, allow you to install, reboot, allow you to test, then will be automatically deleted.

     vm-isotest -l [options] /path/to/local.iso

-Boots an existing VM disk image.
+Boot an existing VM disk image.
 The VM will not be automatically deleted.

     vm-isotest -b [options] /path/to/local.qcow2